 This is especially important when plunge-cutting into drywall or subfloor where you can’t see what’s behind the material.
 Be sure you don’t cut electrical wires or plumbing!
 While choosing the correct blade length can help, running an AC detector and/or wall scanner to show you what you can’t see might save you some major headaches.

-How to Use a Reciprocating Saw: Vary Your Speed
+How to Vary Your Speed When Using a Reciprocating Saw

 With the speed of today’s reciprocating saws, you can go from 0 – 3100 SPM in a blink.
 That can send the blade bouncing all over the place.
 Some saws have a built-in soft start that eases into the cut and let the teeth bite in well.
 Even if yours doesn’t, feather the trigger so the blade can get a good start before ramping it all the way up to full speed.